 I want to study abroad for more than one semester.
 Is this possible?

 I am overwhelmed with my options.
-Why can't someone just tell me what to do?
+Can an advisor tell me where I should study abroad?

-Do I need to meet with a regional advisor?
+Do I need to meet with a study abroad advisor?

 If you are going on a UVM bilateral exchange, ISEP exchange, or ISEP Direct program, you must meet with an advisor.
 If you are not going on any of these programs and you have questions or need additional advising, you are more than welcome to call OIE and make an appointment to meet with an advisor, but you are not required to do so.